U.S.-China trade talks must cover currency, U.S. Treasury chief says

 “It’s got to be more than a signal” from China, Mnuchin said.
 “It has to be that we can reach an agreement on action items that can rebalance the relationship.
 We’ve made it clear that if they have real action items that they want to discuss that we will listen.”

+Separately, Mnuchin told CNBC in a televised interview on Friday that Trump would go through with plans to meet Xi “if it looks like we can make positive direction,” adding that there was no set deadline for trade talks with China.

-If the relationship could be rebalanced, he said the U.S.-China total annual trade relationship could grow to $1 trillion from $650 billion currently, with $500 billion of exports from each country.
+If the U.S.-China relationship could be rebalanced, Mnuchin told Reuters their total annual trade relationship could grow to $1 trillion from $650 billion currently, with $500 billion of exports from each country.
 That would approach the $1.2 trillion U.S.-Canada-Mexico trade under the North American Free Trade Agreement.

 As the IMF launches talks with Pakistan over a bailout package, Mnuchin said transparency was needed for Pakistan’s debts to China and other creditors.